EasyPost/ezpool/README.md

 blocking longer on a particular resource.
 This is not implemented in the below `ConnectionPool::Wrapper` class.

+Note that you can also explicitly check-in/check-out connections using the `#checkin` and `#checkout` methods; however, there are no safety nets here!
+Once you check out a connection, nobody else may use it until you check it back in, and if you leak it, it's gone for good;
+we don't do anything clever like override the finalizer so that we can detect when the connection goes out of scope and return it to the pool.
+Caveat emptor!

 ## Migrating to a Connection Pool

 You can use `ConnectionPool::Wrapper` to wrap a single global connection,